vzool/docs/api/reference.md

 ##### Body

-A single object representing the new comment
+A single object representing the new comment.

 ```json
 {